 Yael Valencia Aldana

 Yael was born on the Caribbean island of Trinidad and Tobago but grew up on the neighboring island of Barbados.
 She moved to Brooklyn as a teenager.
 She hated high school and went to college at sixteen.
-She attended to Simon’s Rock at Bard College in Massachusetts, where she earned her B.A. in Liberal Arts with a focus on Fine Arts.
-She earned a Master’s Degree in Women, Gender, and Sexuality from Florida Atlantic University and an M.F.A. in Creative Writing from Florida International University.
+She attended Simon’s Rock at Bard College in Massachusetts, where she earned her B.A. in Liberal Arts with a focus on Fine Arts.
+She stayed in school for a very long time and earned two master’s degrees, including The previously mentioned M.F.A. and an M.A. in Women, Gender, and Sexuality.